 4 DIY ideas for Mother’s Day that use Anthurium flowers and plants

-12 May is Mother’s Day!
+On the 14th of March it is Mother’s Day!
 It’s the perfect occasion to remind your mother of just how much you appreciate her.
 You used to do this by giving her one of your pretty drawings; these days, you probably buy something for her.
 But there’s a very good chance that she would still love to receive something you made for her yourself.
 That’s why this article suggests four DIY ideas that use Anthurium flowers and plants.
 And, if you don’t happen to be that creative, there’s a bonus tip at the end of this article.

 An Anthurium plant in water

 Did you know that you can grow an Anthurium plant in water?
 If you use a glass vase for this, you can also see the pretty roots of the plant.
 What’s more, it’s perfect for people who often forget to water their plants; this solution means that the Anthurium plant will always have enough water.
 It’s both beautiful and convenient!
 Your mother will be sure to appreciate your thoughtfulness.
+This article will tell you how to place an Anthurium houseplant in water: An Anthurium houseplant in water: a DIY project.

 Anthurium flowers under water